 Prior to joining Morgan Lewis, Damon was a founding partner in the law firm Calfo Eakes in Seattle.
 He currently serves on the board of directors of Camp Korey, a Seattle-area nonprofit that serves children with life-altering medical conditions and their families.

 Defended one of Seattle’s largest employers against multiple lawsuits alleging employment discrimination, retaliation, and hostile work environment, including in three-week and four-week jury trials; juries in each case returned complete defense verdicts in favor of the employer

-An information technology company in a False Claims Act case relating to the provision of software and related services to the US Department of Defense and various military commands; obtained a favorable ruling for the client at summary judgment
+Represented an information technology company in a False Claims Act case relating to the provision of software and related services to the US Department of Defense and various military commands; obtained a favorable ruling for the client at summary judgment

-A nonprofit in arbitration against various claims for breach of contract brought by multiple plaintiffs; obtained a favorable award resulting in the complete dismissal of the plaintiffs’ claims and a significant financial award for the client
+Represented a nonprofit in arbitration against various claims for breach of contract brought by multiple plaintiffs; obtained a favorable award resulting in the complete dismissal of the plaintiffs’ claims and a significant financial award for the client

 Georgetown University Law Center, 2008, J.D., magna cum laude, Order of the Coif

 Georgetown University, 2004, B.A.